ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/litter_theory.md

 carbon:nitrogen ratio, and $s_P$ parametrises the responsiveness of the split to changes in the product of lignin proportion and carbon:phosphorus ratio.

+### Split of nutrient inputs between pools

+Now that the split of input sources between pools have be determined, we have to determine how the various nutrients contained in the input biomass are split between pools.
+Lignin is straightforward, as by definition only woody and structural litter pools contain lignin.
+So, all lignin from input biomass is added to the relevant structural (or woody) pool and none of it is added to the metabolic pools.
+The situation is more complex for nitrogen and phosphorus, as we do not define litter pools in terms of their nitrogen and phosphorus contents.
+Furthermore, the division between metabolic and structural litter is a modelling convenience rather than a measurable split, so pool elemental proportions cannot be determined based on empirical data.
+To address this, we follow {cite:t}`kirschbaum_modelling_2002` in making the assumption that there's a fixed ratio between the carbon:nutrient ratios of the paired metabolic and structural litter pools, e.g. that the carbon:nitrogen ratio of the above ground structural pool will be
+$X$ times higher than the above ground structural pool.
+In order to maintain these fixed ratios, inputs to the pools must also follow them.
+The ratios are model parameters and are set by {attr}`structural_to_metabolic_n_ratio
+<virtual_ecosystem.models.litter.constants.LitterConsts.structural_to_metabolic_n_ratio>`
+and {attr}`structural_to_metabolic_p_ratio
+<virtual_ecosystem.models.litter.constants.LitterConsts.structural_to_metabolic_p_ratio>`.
+It is important to note, that though the choice of these ratios will only affect the nitrogen and phosphorus mineralisation rates and not the broader litter decay dynamics.
+This is because the nitrogen and phosphorus concentrations do not directly affect pool decay rates.

 ## Litter decay dynamics

 The decay of all litter pools are assumed to follow linear kinetics, with the rate of